EU speaks out against Israeli settler spike

 Already a member?

-The move would isolate Palestinians living in Israeli-occupied East Jerusalem and Bethlehem from Palestinians in the rest of the West Bank.
+The move would isolate Palestinians living in East Jerusalem and Bethlehem from Palestinians in the rest of the West Bank.

 And it would "undermine the possibility of a coherent and viable Palestinian state as part of a negotiated two-state solution", Germany said.

-"Colonisation is illegal in all its forms under international law," France added.
+"Colonisation is illegal in all its forms under international law," France added in a separate statement.

-The Israeli plans were "a serious obstacle" to a lasting peace", Italy said.
+The Israeli plans were "a serious obstacle" to lasting peace, Italy said.

-They would be "a significant step" against a future Palestinian state, Ireland noted.
+They would be "a significant step" against a future Palestinian state, Ireland added.

 And "such steps would be deeply detrimental to a two-state-solution," EU foreign policy chief Josep Borrell said.